RaiderHQ/ruby_raider/README.md

   raider page [PAGE_NAME]           # Creates a new page object

   raider path [PATH]                # Sets the default path for scaffolding

+  raider platform [PLATFORM]        # Sets the default platform for a cross-platform project

   raider raid                       # Runs all the tests in a project